Cookies managing

 Source: Ministry of Internal Affairs of Ukraine, Wikipedia

 There was a fire pit by every section of the building.
 We used them to cook food, and used big crates from Russian shells as wood.
-I saw a bunch of these crates, each one was marked up and indicated the type of shell.
+I saw a bunch of these crates – each one was marked up and indicated the type of shell.
 I don’t know anything about it, but the date of manufacturing was surprising to see.
 The most recent ones were from 1984-1986!
-And many were from the 1970-s…
+And many were from the 1970’s….

 We counted eight bodies in the yard, including three children

 I used to go get water (2-3 kilometers from my house): tie a bottle to the wheelie bag and off I would go.
-There would be shells above me, bombs falling close by.
-I would always think of this old song: “if death, then a quick one” (from the song “He was ordered to go west”)/ And by the well there was a white van with a sign “volunteers.”
-I peeked into it: four bodies inside; there was blood dripping from the door.
+There would be shells above me and bombs falling close by.
+I would always think of this old song: “if death comes, let it be quick” (from the song He Was Ordered West).
+And by the well there was a white van with a sign that read “volunteers.”
+I peeked into it: there were four bodies inside, and blood dripping from the door.
 They were there for a week, then someone took them away.
 (I saw this van in a documentary about Mariupol six months later).
-I saw a soldier with the head bashed in, with a bloody brain exposed.
-I don’t know if he was Russian, or Ukrainian.
+I saw a soldier with his head bashed in, with a bloody brain exposed.
+I don’t know if he was Russian or Ukrainian.

 Doctor pulled the teeth out with his bare hands and even managed to sew up the tongue.
 He used vodka as an antiseptic

 One woman was with us in the basement.
-We talked a lot about history; she shared books.
+We talked a lot about history, and she shared her books.
 She was also killed that day.
-Her knee was shattered: she was lying in the middle of the yard with her leg twisted out.
+Her knee was shattered, and she lay in the middle of the yard with her leg twisted out.
 Those were my first tears.
+I turned 70 that day.
+My birthday gift was that I stayed alive.
+As they say, lucky me!
+I should probably be glad.

 Over two months my mental health significantly deteriorated